Kelarai Bunga Jelutong

 by Atan a/l Datok, Sugi a/l Bah Singin, Bah Singin a/l Datok

-Beyond its visual composition, the work transcends literal representation, inviting viewers to experience an emotional connection to the natural world.
-The subtle gestures of line, shape, and tone evoke the rhythms of the rainforest: the soft murmur of waterfalls, the quiet rustle of foliage, the delicate balance between flora and fauna.
-It is a meditation on space, light, and presence, creating a contemplative pause from the sensory overload of modern life.
+Beyond its surface design, the weaving transcends literal representation, inviting viewers into an emotional encounter with nature’s quiet beauty.
+The subtle interplay of lines and motifs echoes organic rhythms—the soft murmur of flowing water, the rustle of leaves, the natural equilibrium between elements of the landscape.
+The piece becomes a meditation on space, texture, and presence, offering a contemplative pause from the demands of daily life.

 About the Community